How to Cook Potatoes

 - Heat the pot over high heat until the water begins to boil.
 Reduce heat to low and cover the potatoes.
 Cook potatoes for 20 to 25 minutes or until tender (potatoes should be soft but not waterlogged or shaggy around the edges).

 - Drain potatoes thoroughly.
 Return potatoes to the hot pot, add desired amount of butter, and place back on the warm burner.
 Let stand for 3 minutes, uncovered, until moisture is evaporated (this will create fluffier mashed potatoes).

 - Mash potatoes using one of the methods listed below.

 - Stir in enough warm milk to reach desired consistency.
 Season to taste with salt and ground black pepper.

 Mash potatoes with a potato masher or electric mixer, or press through a ricer.

 A potato ricer will create the fluffiest mashed potatoes.
-To use this method, you will need to peel all of your pototoes before boiling.
+To use this method, you will need to peel all the skin off your potatoes before boiling.

-If using an electric mixer to mash potatoes, only beat until potatoes are light and fluffy.
-Beating too long will break the starch molecules, giving the potatoes an undesireable gluey texture.
+If using an electric mixer to mash potatoes, beat only until potatoes are light and fluffy.
+Beating too long will break the starch molecules, giving the potatoes an undesirable gluey texture.